jordles/notes/Recursion.md

 # Recursion

 A process (a function) that calls itself.
+Arrays (like objects) are passed by reference, so all recursive calls share the same result array in memory.
+This is not the case with numbers and strings, which are passed by value, so they are not shared.

 The [Call Stack](<Call Stack.md>) manages the function calls.